The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Tracking

-The case of \textit{Adult} websites is worth a specific comment. \TOOL finds the Privacy Banner on only $20\%$ of them, and a manual check confirms that the large majority of them do not offer any Privacy Banner.
-In general, tracking is also scarce upon acceptance, as previously found by authors of~\cite{vallina2019tales}.
-They suggest that the specialized pornographic advertisement ecosystem may cause this behavior: usually, trackers and advertisers related to pornographic websites do not operate outside of them -- often evading tracker listing efforts.
+The case of \textit{Adult} websites is worth a specific comment. \TOOL finds the Consent Banner on only $20\%$ of them, and a manual check on $50$ of them confirms that the large majority of them do not offer any Consent Banner.
+Tracking is also limited upon acceptance, and the confidence intervals between \BEFORE and \AFTER even overlap.
+Similar results were previously found by Vallina~\emph{et al.}~\cite{vallina2019tales}, where the authors suggest that the specialized pornographic advertisement ecosystem may cause this behavior: usually, trackers and advertisers related to pornographic websites do not operate outside of them -- often evading popular tracker lists.

+\textbf{Take away:} \textit{Upon consent, the number of Trackers embedded in websites increases by a factor of up to 4 times.
+European and US websites end up with a similar number of Trackers.
+The increase is particularly pronounced for certain website categories -- for example, News and media or Sport websites -- that rely on ads as revenue stream.}